 Creator of Dear Dark Skinned Girl

-Naima is a freshman at the University of Pennsylvania from Connecticut who is passionate about issues facing Black women, particularly colorism.
+Naima is a sophomore at the University of Pennsylvania from Connecticut who is passionate about issues facing Black women, particularly colorism.
 She aims to increase awareness and discussion around these topics through her writing.
 She started Dear Dark Skinned Girl to share the voices of black girls, because they are so often spoken over.
 She is always trying to educate herself on the world’s issues, and loves journalism because it allows her to do so.
 In addition to Dear Dark Skinned Girl, she is the Editorial Director for The Amendment Project, a student-led organization aimed at raising awareness and lobbying city councils for reparations for Black & Indigenous communities.

 Awa Diop is a Malian American, living in New York, who has taken a big interest in writing as she continues to observe the complexities of her world.
 She hopes to explore and reflect on her own impact as well, as she continues to grow and change.
 She loves reading books, and dibbles in painting every once in a while.
 She has also been crocheting, cooking and spending a lot of time with family during quarantine.

 Jada is a current junior living in New York.
 She wanted to become a writer for Dear Dark Skin Girl because her experiences attending a PWI have allowed her to learn more about and appreciate her identity and blackness.
 She finds writing about her identity to be healing, and is passionate about issues relating to BIPOC communities such as prison reform and education inequalities.
 Jada loves a good documentary and loves finding new music to listen to.
 She runs track, enjoys photography and loves spending time with her friends above all